mxriverlynn/backbone.modelbinding/readme.md

 Backbone.ModelBinding.Configuration.configureBindingAttributes({text: "modelAttr"});
 ````

-Now all text boxes will update the model attribute specified in the text box's `modelAttr`.
+Now all text boxes will update the model property specified in the text box's `modelAttr`.

 ## Pluggable Conventions